mlafleur/mlafleur.github.io/_posts/2011-08-04-office-2010-helps-me-out.md

 ---
-Title: Office 2010 Helps Me Out
+title: Office 2010 Helps Me Out
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 I stink at proof reading.
 I miss a slew of grammatical and spelling errors.
 Okay, slew is an understatement.